paskozdilar/zrpc/README.md

                 default: '/tmp/zrpc_sockets'

-        call(service, method, payload=None, timeout=None)
+        call(server, method, args=None, kwargs=None, timeout=None)
-            Call an RPC method of a service with a payload.
+            Call an RPC method of a server with specified args and kwargs.

             If `timeout` is None, blocks indefinitely.
             If `timeout` is a number, blocks `timeout` seconds and raises RPCTimeoutError on timeout.

-            service:
+            server:
-                Name of the service to be called.
+                Name of the server to be called.

             method:
                 Name of the method to be called.

-            payload:
+            args:
-                Python object to be sent as payload.
+                Tuple of Python objects to be sent as positional arguments.

                 Since ZRPC uses `msgpack`, it supports all types that msgpack
                 does: